mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The highport is formed of concentric rings, with an innermost residential level, a middle layer dedicated to commercial space and an outermost deck for shipping and docking.
-The outer is connected to the station’s administrative centre via elevator shafts.
+The outer is connected to the station’s administrative center via elevator shafts.
 The administration core is restricted to the public and the residential deck is limited to residents with key cards but the commercial and freight levels are open to all.